Oslo-class frigate: Oslo

 The lead ship, Oslo, ran aground near Marstein island on 24 January 1994.
 One officer was killed in the accident.
 The next day, on 25 January, she was taken under tow.
-She sank on the same day in Korsfjorden outside Steinneset in Austevoll county.
+She sank on the same day in Korsfjorden outside Steinneset in Austevoll Municipality.

 Stavanger

 Stavanger was decommissioned in 1998.
 She was later used for target practice and sunk in 2001 by a single DM2A3 torpedo launched from the Utstein (S 302).

 Bergen

 Bergen in its namesake city for the last time before being decommissioned in 2005.

 Bergen was decommissioned in August 2005.
 In September of 2025, she was sunk by a QUICKSINK bomb dropped from a B-2 Stealth bomber.